-Whatsapp, Snapchat and Instagram are purely meant to be accessed on a smartphone or tablet.
+Whatsapp, Snapchat, and Instagram are designed to be accessed on a smartphone or tablet.
 Advertising to these specific channels will give you a higher return on your mobile strategy because users are guaranteed to be on their phones.
-Here are some tips to do this successfully:
+Here are some tips for doing this successfully:

 Try carousel ads to create more compelling content!
-They look great on mobile and are more dynamic than a single image and can showcase different elements of a product or show multiple products.
-They also give you the opportunity to tell a story or message.
-Reformation does this by explaining the mission and process behind each different article of clothing with each slide.
+They look great on mobile and are more dynamic than a single image because they can showcase different elements of a product or show multiple products.
+With creativity, you can even tell a story.

 Take advantage of the wildly popular Instagram Stories.
 The Instagram Stories algorithm is in your favor compared to when you post on the feed because it appears at the TOP of the home feed.
-So the more you post the more visibility your Stories will have.
-The best part is you don’t have to spend as much time on the quality of the posts since Stories disappear in 24 hours and are supposed to be more realistic, spontaneous and fun.
+So the more you post, the more visibility your Stories will have.
+The best part is you don’t have to spend as much time on the quality of the posts since Stories disappear in 24 hours and are supposed to be more authentic and spontaneous.